Cookies on ons.gov.uk

 Quality and methodology information report template (Word, 189KB) (opens in a new tab)

-Our primary output for providing supporting quality and methodology information for a statistical publication or topic area.
-Provides detailed information on the strengths and limitations of the data, methods used, and data uses and users.
+Our primary output for providing detailed information on the strengths and limitations of the data, methods used, data uses, and users.

 1. Output information